syedumerahmedcode/docker/README.md

 Command: **docker-compose -f** _[filename]_ **up**

 Note: By default, the data ppresent in the docker container is lost once the docker compose file is shutdown and started up again.
-In order to persist data afetr shutdown of docker compose, **Docker volumes** can be used. **Docker Volumes** are used for _data persistence_.
+In order to persist data after shutdown of docker compose, **Docker volumes** can be used. **Docker Volumes** are used for _data persistence_.

+Command: **docker-compose -f** _[filename]_ **down** This command shutdolwns the docker container created from the _docmer compose_ file and in addition, it will also shutdown the docker network that it created when _up_ command was executed.

 # What to do if?